FluffyRudy/magic-of-bitwise-operator/README.md

 # magic-of-bitwise-operator
-Repository consisting of some simple but powerful bitwise operation
+Repository consisting of some simple but powerful bitwise operation (demo example , pratical are far complex)

 ## Directories
  - **bitCounter**: counts number of binary bits in given decimal number